-Control Assessment Rating Control Design Adequacy Control Operation Effectiveness Well managed Well-structured design efficiently achieves fit-for purpose control objectives Controls consistently applied and operating effectiveness.
-Controls consistently applied and operating at optimum level of effectiveness.
-Generally Satisfactory Sound design achieves control objectives Controls consistently applied Some Improvement Opportunity Design is generally sound, with some opportunity to introduce control improvements Conformance generally sound, with some opportunity to enhance level of conformance Major Improvement Opportunity Design is not optimum and may put control objectives at risk Non-conformance may put control objectives at risk Control Not Tested N/A Not applicable for control design assessments Control not tested, either due to ineffective design or due to design only audit
+Control Assessment Rating Control Design Adequacy Control Operation Effectiveness Well managed Well-structured design efficiently achieves fit-for purpose control objectives Controls consistently applied and operating at optimum level of effectiveness.
+Generally Satisfactory Sound design achieves control objectives Controls consistently applied Some Improvement Opportunity Design is generally sound, with some opportunity to introduce control improvements Conformance generally sound, with some opportunity to enhance level of conformance Major Improvement Opportunity Design is not optimum and may put control objectives at risk Non-conformance may put control objectives at risk Control Not Tested N/A Not applicable for control design assessments Control not tested, either due to ineffective design or due to desig only audit

-Overall Assurance Ratings Effective The control environment and governance and risk management frameworks have been adequately designed and are operating effectively, providing assurance that risks are being effectively managed, and LPFs objectives should be achieved.
+Overall Assurance Ratings Finding Priority Ratings Effective The control environment and governance and risk management frameworks have been adequately designed and are operating effectively, providing assurance that risks are being effectively managed, and LPFs objectives should be achieved.
+Advisory A finding that does not have a risk impact but has been raised to highlight areas of inefficiencies or good practice.
 Some improvement required Whilst some control weaknesses were identified, in the design and / or effectiveness of the control environment and / or governance and risk management frameworks, they provide reasonable assurance that risks are being managed, and LPF's objectives should be achieved.
+1 Low Priority An issue that results in a small impact to the achievement of objectives in the area audited.
 Significant improvement required Significant and / or numerous control weaknesses were identified, in the design and / or effectiveness of the control environment and / or governance and risk management frameworks.
-Consequently, only limited assurance can be provided that risks are being managed and that LPF's objectives should be achieved.
-Inadequate The design and / or operating effectiveness of the control environment and / or governance and risk management frameworks is inadequate, with several significant and systemic control weaknesses identified, resulting in substantial risk of operational failure and the strong likelihood that LPF's objectives will not be achieved.
+Consequently, only limited assurance can be provided that risks are being managed and that LPE's abjectives about the asbieved - Medium Priority An issue that results in a moderate impact to the achievement of objectives in the area audited.
+Inadequate that risks are being managed and that LPF's objectives should be achieved.
+The design and / or operating effectiveness of the control environment and / or governance and risk management frameworks is inadequate, with several significant and systemic control weaknesses identified, resulting in substantial risk High Priority An issue that results in a severe impact to the achievement of objectives in the area audited. of operational failure and the strong likelihood that LPF's objectives will not be achieved.
+Critical Priority An issue that results in a critical impact to the achievement of objectives in the area audited.
+The issue needs to be resolved as a matter of urgency.